 Step 1: Assessing Your Office Situation for DECT

-Not every office necessarily needs a wireless situation and, depending on your layout, not every office is ideal for a wireless environment.
-Start by surveying your office and network capabilities.
+Not every office necessarily needs a cordless telephone and, depending on your layout and not every office is ideal for a wireless environment.
+To begin, survey your office and network capabilities.

 Check the number of available LAN ports.